mikemag/MonkeyCAM/README.md

 license.
 Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).

+## Current Release

+See the [Releases page](https://github.com/mikemag/MonkeyCAM/releases) for the current release, which includes release notes and links to download binaries.

+At this time there are only Mac OSX binaries, sorry!
+[That will change soon](https://github.com/mikemag/MonkeyCAM/issues/4).

 ## Features and Current Status

-MonkeyCAM is currently a command-line program distributed in source-form only.
-It currently compiles on OSX 10.9 with the system compiler (Apple LLVM 5.1).
+MonkeyCAM is currently a command-line program only.
 The program takes configuration files to describe the ski or snowboard shape via a small set of parameters and generates the following G-code programs: